Related Posts

 My first choice was a soft gold color by Sherwin Williams that looked too green next to our dining room walls.
 We ended up going with Wilmington Tan from Benjamin Moore’s historical collection.
 It is a shade darker than the Shelburne Buff from the same collection that we used on the dining room walls.
 The ceiling is painted Compatible Cream from Sherwin Williams.

 We are almost done with the living room.
 There is some touch up work that needs to be done with paint and stain.
 Our brick fireplace got a little faded from the paint stripper so we are looking into staining it.
 There is some hardware to install in the room and we need to hang the antique light fixture once it arrives.
+I’ll post more photos once we get all the final pieces installed in the room.

 Comments { 5 }